Araq/ormin/README.md

-# Ormin
+# ormin

-Ormin is a compile-time SQL query DSL and prepared statement generator for Nim.
-It allows you to describe queries in Nim syntax and compiles them into type-safe, parameterized SQL.
-The system can generate iterators and procedures for repeated queries and has optional JSON support.
+Prepared SQL statement generator for Nim.
+A lightweight ORM.

+Features:

+- Compile time query checking: Types as well as table and column names are checked, no surprises at runtime!
+- Automatic join generation: Ormin knows the table relations and can compute the "natural" join for you!
+- Nim based DSL for queries: No syntax errors at runtime, no SQL injections possible.
+- Generated prepared statements: As fast as low level hand written API calls!
+- First class JSON support: No explicit conversions from rows to JSON objects required.

+TODO:

+- Add support for UNION, INTERSECT and EXCEPT.
+- Transactions.
+- Better support for complex nested queries.
+- Write mysql backend.

+Copyright (c) 2017 Andreas Rumpf.
+All rights reserved.

 ## Schema and Database Setup

 1. **Generate a model from SQL** – Place your schema in an `.sql` file and import it using `importModel`.
-The macro runs the `ormin_importer` tool and includes the generated Nim code for you【F:ormin.nim†L8-L31】
+The macro runs the `ormin_importer` tool and includes the generated Nim code for you
 2. **Create a database connection** – Ormin expects a global connection named `db` when issuing queries.
 The library ships drivers for SQLite and PostgreSQL; pick the matching backend in `importModel` and open a connection with Nim's database modules.

 ### SQLite